Install Devtron Freemium

 Step 2: Install Devtron

-After entering the basic details, the next step is to install Devtron Enterprise.
+After entering the basic details, the next step is to install Devtron Freemium.

 The installation commands for installing Devtron in Full Mode (with integrations) is directly available on the Devtron License Dashboard for different K8s distributions.